ParadoxTwo/energy-bill-reader/DEPLOYMENT.md

 ### Backend won't start / Build conflicts / "No module named 'backend'"

-- **CRITICAL**: Make sure `Root Directory` is set to **`backend`** in Railway settings (NOT empty)
+- Make sure `Root Directory` is **empty** (project root) in Railway settings
-  - This prevents Railway from detecting Node.js and causing Python environment conflicts
-- Check that `backend/nixpacks.toml` exists with install commands
+- Check that `nixpacks.toml` exists in the project root with install commands
-- Check that the Start Command is: `python3 -m uvicorn main:app --host 0.0.0.0 --port $PORT`
+- Check that the Start Command is: `python3 start_server.py`
-  - When Root Directory is `backend`, use `main:app` (not `backend.main:app`)
+  - The `start_server.py` script automatically handles Python path setup
-- Check build logs to ensure `pip install -r requirements.txt` ran successfully
+- Check build logs to ensure `pip install -r backend/requirements.txt` ran successfully
-- If you see conflicts about multiple Python environments, ensure Root Directory is set to `backend`
+- If you see conflicts about multiple Python environments, the `nixpacks.toml` should explicitly install Python 3
-- If you see "No module named 'backend'", verify Root Directory is set to `backend` and start command uses `main:app`
+- If you see "No module named 'backend'", verify that `start_server.py` is being used and exists in the project root
 - Verify that `backend/requirements.txt` and `backend/runtime.txt` exist
 - Check that all environment variables are set correctly
 - Verify PostgreSQL and Redis services are running